ErrorTzy/writings/papers/PhDApps/NewDraft_1.md

 What a proposition is is highly controverisial.
 However, it is uncontroversial that if $L^{X}(A_{1})=L^Y(A_{1})$, then $A_{1}$ has the same truth condition in $L^{X}$ and $L^{Y}$.
 But is it guaranteed that $A_{1}$ has the same truth condition in $L^{X}$ and $L^{Y}$?
 All we know from Hirsch's argument is that $X$ and $Y$ agree on $A_{1}$.
 Does this amount to the sameness of truth conditions?

-It's time to make the argument less abstract.
 Consider again the previous dispute between Lewis and van Inwagen:

 - **Disputed sentence $D$**: "There is something composed of a set of table-wise interrelated simples"
 - **Agreed sentence $A_{1}$**: "There is a set of table-wise interrelated simples"